CSC792-SDSMT-DERP/DERP/documentation/Final Report.md

 CANNOT include a specific news source.

 ## Knowledge Modules
 This feature was dropped entirely.
+Additional information about the intended feature is available in the [White Paper](./White%20Paper.pdf).

 ## Selections and Criteria and Persistence
 Criteria and Selections were previously composed by value, however this behavior has been inverted.
 DERP is now defined such that composed selections and criteria ARE references, rather than copied data.
 This behaves similar to standard C macro expansions.
 It is implementation-defined whether or not saved selections and criteria are persistent across interpreter sessions.

 ## 'like'
 The 'like' qualification has been removed from the language.
+Additional information about the intended feature is available in the [White Paper](./White%20Paper.pdf).

 ## 'Are' and 'Are Not'
 The phrases 'are' and 'are not' have been removed.
 Only 'which are' and 'which are not' are included in the language.
+While this was intended to make it easier to express joined qualifiers, requiring the 'which' made it easier to separate qualifiers.

 ## 'Over', 'Under', 'Exactly', and 'Roughly'
 The phrases 'over', 'under', 'exactly', and 'roughly' have been removed.
 Only 'with over', 'with under', 'with exactly', and 'with roughly' are supported as key phrases.
 Additionally, any one of them can be used with the word 'without' in place of 'with' to negate the effect.
+While this was intended to make it easier to express joined qualifiers, requiring the 'with' made it easier to separate qualifiers.

 ## Removing Posts by Source
 Removing posts from sources is a removed feature.
 It was initially intended to